 This fantasy winter wonderland along Onondaga Lake is an awe-inspiring display of twinkling lights, animated displays, and holiday cheer that goes for miles.
 One of the few drive-through holiday light shows, you can enjoy beautiful holiday lights from the warmth and comfort of your car.
-Liverpool; November 15, 2018–January 6, 2019
+Liverpool; November 18, 2020-January 10, 2021

 Albany's Washington Park transforms into a sparkling wonderland where more than 125 light displays adorn the park for the holiday season.
 This year's show depicts holiday scenes of yesteryear as well as many new lighting displays including Santas, trains, houses, and more.
-Drive or walk through the park to indulge in holiday cheer and make sure to stop by the Washington Park Lake House for crafts and refreshments.
-Albany; November 23, 2018–January 2, 2019; tickets start at $20 per car.
+Drive or walk through the park to indulge in holiday cheer.
+Albany; November 27, 2020–January 3, 2021; tickets start at $25 per car.

 The creative team that brought you the Headless Horseman Hayrides returns for another holiday season of spectacular Christmas lights at Ulster Park.
-With the enchanted forest's animated lights, magical mansion, Santa's North Pole, Frosty's 3D Adventure and more—it's no surprise these tickets sell fast.
+With the enchanted forest's animated lights, magical mansion, Santa's North Pole, Frosty's 3D Adventure, and more—it's no surprise these tickets sell fast.
 Get yours here.
-Ulster Park; Friday through Sunday, November 23–December 23, 2018
+Ulster Park; Friday through Sunday, November 27–December 20, 2020